anil-sezer/Kegerator/README.md

 [These guys](https://www.youtube.com/watch?v=NYXgHiSoJ4s) inspired me to make a kegerator out of a mini fridge.

 Since one of my kittens chewn the temperature sensors cable and made its readings unstable, I added a nice error handling mechanism in this.
-If your sensor gives you -127, 85°C because of connectivity issues, this might fix it.
+If your sensor gives you -127, 85°C or something similar because of connectivity issues, this might fix it.

 ## Devices Used: